Operation Ramp

 Operation Ramp was the name given to an Australian Defence Force (ADF) operation to support the evacuation of over 5,300 Australians and over 1,300 foreign nationals from the Lebanese ports of Beirut and Tyre during the 2006 Lebanon War.
 The evacuation was led by the Australian Department of Foreign Affairs and Trade (DFAT).
-The ADF deployed 22 personnel on 19 July 2006 to assist DFAT in a number of specialised roles, including support to the DFAT staff in Beirut, Cyprus and Turkey.
-A Task Force of 96 personnel was also deployed on 21 July 2006 that included:
+The ADF deployed an advance party on 19 July 2006 and a full Joint Task Force 36 hours later.
+The task force and supporting staff consisted of 120 personnel deployed to Lebanon, Cyprus, and Turkey as well as additional staffing at a DFAT crisis center in Canberra.